spion/triplie/README.md

 • speak.
 Control unsolicited speak (speak on own initiative).
 The arguments are the minimum and maximum seconds without channel messages that will trigger speak.

 • char.
 Specifies the command char prefix.

+• use_default_response.
+Toggles default english response when the AI is unable to find an appropriate one.
+Default is true

 Note that these lines can be handled in any order, but it is important that there are no missing parameters in any of them.
 Also, all the starting words